The Vermont Statutes Online

 (b) The provisions of this chapter shall supersede all local laws and regulations relating to oil and gas development insofar as they may specify performance standards, methods, materials, procedures, or equipment to be used by a well operator.

-(c) The provisions of this chapter shall not supersede local laws and regulations which provide for:
+(c) The provisions of this chapter shall not supersede local laws and regulations that provide for:

 (1) specific uses permitted or prohibited in land use or zoning districts;